 Pomegranate season runs from September to February in the Northern Hemisphere, and from March to May in the Southern Hemisphere, so don’t be too surprised if you now have access to purchasing pomegranates for most of the year.

 Since I so have a nice little supply of pomegranates, I’ve been adding the arils to my morning smoothie by either sprinkling them on top or blending them right in.
 The recipe below offers the best of both worlds, and is how I enjoyed my pomegranate smoothie this morning!

 Keep in mind, the center of the aril is a tiny little seed.
 Those things are crunchy and blenders don’t always break them up entirely.
 Odds are, you will encounter some of the seeds in tact when drinking or eating a pomegranate smoothie (I make them thick and eat them with a spoon!), but don’t be alarmed, they are very little and can be eaten whole.

-- ¼ Cup Pomegranate Seeds or Pomegranate Juice, plus additiona pomegranate seeds for topping
+- ¼ cup pomegranate seeds or pomegranate juice, plus additional pomegranate seeds for topping

-- ¾ Cup Vanilla Milk Alternative, plus more as needed (I use unsweetened vanilla almond milk)
+- ¾ cup vanilla dairy-free milk beverage, plus more as needed (I use unsweetened vanilla almond milk)

 - Blend the ¼ cup of pomegranate seeds or juice and all remaining ingredients in your blender until nice and smooth.

 - I use a lesser amount of milk alternative for a thick spoonable shake-style smoothie, but you can add more.